 How to Keep Smart People from Killing Each Other

-This phrase is powerful in so many ways.
-Smart people can often be prima donnas – I’ve born those accusations myself … the first part, of course, not the second (and typically disguised in less elegant terms) … but the brilliance of some people is often more blinding than enlightening.
+Smart people can often be prima donnas – I’ve heard those accusations myself … the first part, of course, not the second (and typically disguised in less elegant terms) … but the brilliance of some people is often more blinding than enlightening.

 Fortune magazine recently asked Dr. Mehmet Oz about the best leadership advice he had ever received.